ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 (replacing-missing-values)=
 ### Replacing Missing Values

-We can use this Boolean Series to subset with `loc`.
+We can use this Boolean Series to subset with `.loc`.
 For example, to keep only the values that aren't missing:

 ```{code-cell}
 ht.loc[ht.notna()]
 ```

-Pandas also provides a shortcut with the `dropna` method:
+Pandas also provides a shortcut with the `.dropna` method:

 ```{code-cell}
 ht.dropna()
 ```

 Another strategy may be to fill the missing values.
-We could do so using the `fillna` method:
+We could do so using the `.fillna` method:

 ```{code-cell}
 ht.fillna(-1, inplace=True)